DylanMoss1/Cambridge-CS-Application-Guide-Guide/content/PS/_index.md

 - What was a trade-off you had to make along the way (e.g. simplicity vs versatility)
 - What technical / non-technical skills did it teach you?

 As a side-note, AI has become an incredibly powerful tool for writing code.
 However, relying on it to write large portions of code for you can be a risky trap, as you lose out on a valuable chance to learn new things.

-The true value of these projects lies not in the final outcome, but in the learning journey you undertake along the way.
-As a general rule, it's fine to use AI assistants if you wish to, as long as you can explain every line of code it has written.
-Imagine someone questioning you on each line of code: if you can't justify why it was written that way then you probably don't understand it well enough.
+Using these tools is fine as long as you make sure you understand why it has generated the code it has, but I would personally recommend trying to work on projects with as little AI help as possible.
+The true value of these projects lies not in the final outcome, but in the learning journey you undertake along the way!

-### Completing Large Projects

-I highly recommend including many small projects on your PS, as well as one or two larger projects where you dive deep into a specific area of computer science.
-For example, this could be a research project or a larger programming project.

-Unlike the previous section, you should set out more concrete goals and criteria for this project, as well as a dedicated chunk of time (at least 2 weeks).
-However, once again, this should be a topic you are genuinly interested in and want to learn more about.

-Larger project examples include:
-- Do you have friends or family working in research (such as doing a PhD)?
-Try reaching out to them, asking if they need any help developing programs to aid with their research.
-For example, if they are running experiments, could you write a program which interprets their results and displays their data in graphs and plots?
--

-Large projects like this are difficult, so do not worry if you struggle or are duanted by the scale of the challenge.
-Try completing a small, well-defined section of the problem first, and building out from there.

-For example, if I were completing the first project from the list above, I would schedule a call with the person doing the research project to better understand their requirements and the field they are working in.
-I would then get these requirements down on paper, and check it with them to ensure you are both on the same page.
-I would then try to identify the core problem (such as a program which turns their results into useful data which can be plotted).
-This might involve some domain-specific knowledge, so don't be afraid of learning the basics of a new field to give yourself useful context to take on this task.
-Then try to complete a small proof-of-concept to complete this core problem and show it to them.
-If they are satisfied, then develop the surrounding code so that they can easily use your tools...

-# How to Write your PS
+## How to Write Your PS

-# The Three PS Questions
+## The Three PS Questions

 Please see the [UCAS website](https://www.ucas.com/applying/applying-to-university/writing-your-personal-statement/the-new-personal-statement-for-2026) for more details regarding the three PS questions.
 But to summarise, the three questions are:
 - **Question 1:** Why do you want to study this course or subject?
 - **Question 2:** How have your qualifications and studies helped you to prepare for this course or subject?
 - **Question 3:** What else have you done to prepare outside of education, and why are these experiences useful?

-There are many online guides which provide general advice about how to approach writing personal statements.
-While these are useful to understand what sorts of things examiners are looking for, I often find the advice too generic, or that they talk about what not to include rather than what to include.

-Personal statements

-This page is split into three sections.
-The first section covers what sorts of projects and achievements you should include in your personal statement.
-This is especially helpful if your PS deadline is still a long way off, as it can provide inspiration for the kinds of projects you can pursue in the meantime to better prepare when you start writing.

-The second section covers how to write about your projects and achievements.
-I share my three main tips on how to turn a bullet point list into a compelling personal statement.

-The third section focuses on how to answer the three PS questions.

-However, I find many of these articles frustrating as they provide generic advice and describe what not to do, but few describe what you should do.

-The point of this guide is to take some of the generic advice from these articles, and turn them into actionable steps to improve your personal statement.

-For example, the UCAS compsci PS advice article advises applicants to create a strong opening which demonstrates your enthusiasm for computer science, without using cliche openings (such as when you first got your first computer, or when you wrote your first program).
-However, it does not tell you what you should be doing instead!

-I will structure this guide starting with general advise, then providing more details for each of the three personal statement questions:
-Question 1: Why do you want to study this course or subject?
+### Question 1: Why do you want to study this course or subject?

-Question 2: How have your qualifications and studies helped you to prepare for this course or subject?
+### Question 2: How have your qualifications and studies helped you to prepare for this course or subject?

-Question 3: What else have you done to prepare outside of education, and why are these experiences useful?
+### Question 3: What else have you done to prepare outside of education, and why are these experiences useful?

-I will provide generic advice (often found in PS advice articles) in italics, followed by my own advice on ways to implement this advice into your PS with actionable steps.
-General Advice
-Turn Your PS Into a Story

 “Structure your PS in an interesting way”